 - Batting (this is optional if you want to make the slippers more comfy)

-First, you can print out the pattern down here.
-Note this is for a 35 size, so you can downgrade or upgrade it according to your needs.
-Just save the image and print it at 100%.
+First, you can print out the free home slippers pattern that you can download by clicking here.
+Note this is for a 35 size; once downloaded, save the image and print it at 100%.